-A further three fully-franked monthly dividends of \$0.0055 per share have been resolved to be paid for July, August and September 2022, continuing the level of dividends paid in the June 2022 quarter.
+A further three fully-franked monthly dividends of \$0.0055 per share have been resolved to be paid for July, August and September 2023, continuing the level of dividends paid throughout 2023.

 Performance

 The Company's performance results are reported below.
 We consider that it is useful to consider performance from three different perspectives: